 In a high-tech world, patent rights have taken center-stage for both start-ups and established companies.
 Today, the vast majority of many companies’ value is in intangible assets like intellectual property.

-The Certificate in Patent Law, which can be taken fully online, provides members of the professional community a platform to gain in-depth understanding of intellectual property, patent law, and patent drafting.
+The Certificate in Patent Law, which can be taken fully online, provides members of the professional community a platform to gain in-depth understanding of intellectual property, particularly patent law and patent drafting.
 The certificate can be obtained in one academic year by taking one class in the fall and two in the spring.
 Students can opt to attend entirely online (remotely), but they must attend the classes in real-time (synchronously).

-The Certificate in Patent Law is perfect for:
+The Certificate in Patent Law is designed for:

 - Professionals working in and alongside the intellectual property field

 - Executives in technology-heavy industries

 - Practicing attorneys or paralegals wanting to gain expertise in patent law

 Participants will gain in-depth knowledge of patent law and the patent system.
 For those professionals who want to take the Patent bar exam, this course will help prepare for that exam, but more formal exam preparation will generally be necessary.